Education System of South Africa

 According to the Higher Education Act of 1997, the private higher education institutions can provide degree programmes, provided they are registered with the South African Council on Higher Education (CHE) and accredited by the Higher Education Quality Committee (HEQC).
 In South Africa, there are 4 types of private higher education institutions- foreign institutions, private technical and vocational institution, colleges offering tuition-based distance learning courses, lifelong learning centers established by private companies to train their workforce.

-vary depending upon the Institution and Course of study.
+Admission requirements vary depending upon the Institution and Course of study.
 For a specific breakdown of the admittance requisites for a particular programme, contact the concerned Institutions.

 Pupils applying to Higher Education Institutions in South Africa must possess their school qualifications assessed by the Matriculation Board on behalf of Higher Education South Africa (HESA).
 They will get a matriculation endorsement on their certificates indicating that they satisfy the admission prerequisites for a particular degree programme at any South African Higher Education Institution.
 To attain a technical qualification, a standard school-leaving South African Senior Certificate is required.
 International Students are required to apply to obtain a Matriculation Exemption, which substantiates that their foreign qualification fulfills the admission requirements.

-in South Africa Institutions commences in January and continues until December.
+The Academic Year in South Africa Institutions commences in January and continues until December.